Madhavan006/weather-app/README.md

 The intuitive design ensures a user-friendly experience with dynamic backgrounds that change according to weather conditions like clear skies, rain, or snow.

+Check out the live version of the Weather App https://weatherdisplayer.netlify.app

 ## Features:

 - **Real-Time Weather Data**: Get up-to-date information for any city worldwide.